INTRODUCTION

 but images and symbols that thread ideas together.

-inserted into the main text, unless when they are repeated, or because they
+have inserted into the main text, unless they are repeated or because they

-break too much the flow of the text.
+break the flow of the text too much.
 I indent and bold the quotations so that

 those who are not familiar with the text may read them, saving them the hassle